 Nestled high in the Sierra Nevada, Independence Lake Preserve’s beauty and rustic nature are matched only by the amazing diversity that it supports.
 Independence Lake is home to one of only two wild, self-sustaining lake populations of Lahontan cutthroat trout in the world.
 The surrounding meadows and forests provide habitat for black bears, mountain lions, bald and golden eagles, migrating sandhill cranes and more.

 And there’s more than wildlife here.
 Independence Lake Preserve is critical for people, too.
-While it’s situated across the California border, the lake supplies clean drinking water for Northern Nevada—including Reno and Sparks.
+As part of the Truckee River watershed, the lake is crucial to the system that supplies clean drinking water to Northern Nevada, including Reno and Sparks.
 You can walk-in during the day year-round and, from June through October, explore offshore via one of our free boats or kayaks (first-come, first-served).

 In the high plateau country east of the Calico Mountains and north of the Black Rock Desert lies one of Nevada's most productive antelope ranges lies, Soldier Meadows.
 This area also supports healthy sage-grouse populations and provides habitat to three imperiled species: the desert dace (a rare desert fish found only in Soldier Meadows' hot spring outflows north of Mud Meadow Reservoir); basalt cinquefoil (a rare plant); and Lahontan cutthroat trout.